-Croatia, Hungary: Gov & PM oppose MOL plans for INA full take over8.
-April 2016. / SEE Energy News
+Croatia, Hungary: Gov & PM oppose MOL plans for INA full take over, SEE Energy News

 Prime Minister Orešković is opposing to MOL plans to take over all INA shares.